Program And Staff Services (PASS) Draft RFP

 Description

-The Department of Defense, specifically the U.S. Army Combat Capabilities Development Command (DEVCOM), is seeking proposals for the Program and Staff Services (PASS) under Solicitation Number W911SR-24-R-0001.
-This Indefinite Delivery/Indefinite Quantity (IDIQ) contract, set aside for small businesses, aims to provide a range of services including human capital management, project management, strategic planning, and risk management, all focused on enhancing capabilities in chemical and biological defense.
-The contract will last for five years, with a minimum guaranteed order of $2,500, and emphasizes compliance with security protocols and quality control measures.
-Interested vendors should direct inquiries to Nicholas Granata Jr. at nicholas.granata.civ@army.mil or Sammy B. Solo at sammy.b.solo.civ@army.mil, with all questions due by September 27, 2024.
+The Department of Defense, specifically the U.S. Army's Combat Capabilities Development Command (DEVCOM), is seeking proposals for the Program And Staff Services (PASS) contract, identified as solicitation number W911SR25RA002.
+This Indefinite Delivery/Indefinite Quantity (IDIQ) contract aims to provide a range of services including human capital management, financial management, strategic planning, and risk management, primarily supporting chemical and biological defense initiatives.
+The contract emphasizes the importance of compliance with security protocols and efficient technology transition to operational use, reflecting the government's commitment to enhancing defense capabilities.
+Interested small businesses must direct inquiries to Nicholas Granata Jr. at nicholas.granata.civ@army.mil or Sammy B. Solo at sammy.b.solo.civ@army.mil, with no proposals due at this time.

 Point(s) of Contact